 The death penalty system’s additional costs compared to life without the possibility of release are beyond dispute.
 The trials, with so much at stake, are necessarily expensive and the appeals can take years because of the real concern of executing innocent people.

-Attempts to “fix” the system to speed it up have repeatedly failed precisely because of the innocence issue; more than 140 death row nationally inmates have been released after evidence came to light that they were wrongfully convicted.
+Attempts to “fix” the system to speed it up have repeatedly failed precisely because of the innocence issue; more than 140 people on death row across the U.S. have been released after evidence came to light that they were wrongfully convicted.
 Despite our best intentions, human beings can’t be right 100% of the time.
 And when life is on the line, one mistake is one too many.

 Wasteful Government Program:

-Along with the excessive costs to taxpayers, the risk of killing innocent people, and the impact on victims’ families, many conservatives can offer another compelling reason; our pro-life beliefs.
+Along with the excessive costs to taxpayers, the risk of killing innocent people, and the impact on victims’ families, many conservatives can offer another compelling reason: our pro-life values.
 We are increasingly re-thinking the death penalty because of its many problems, but also because of the Sanctity of Human Life from Conception to Natural Death.